 The way meaning arises.

-Of course I love swimming in the sea, and its darkness and danger is such inspiration.
+I love swimming in the sea, and its darkness and danger is such inspiration.
 I like being confronted by its mystery, power, tales of shipwreck and 80 feet waves, thinking about what it holds that we don’t know about, unfathomable depths, parts unexplored, exploited and industrialised.
 Is all this represented by a skeleton?
-It could be.
+I don’t really know what they’re about.
+Of course, they’re me.